dmytrostriletskyi/dmytrostriletskyi/README.md

 My name is Dmytro, I am in my mid-twenties, living in Kyiv, Ukraine.
 I completed Bachelor's degree in Software Engineering.
 I am a T-shaped Software Engineer and Tech Lead experienced in development and operations in startups and product companies.

 Not only that, but I do open source projects that solve my personal and other engineers' problems.
-Furthermore, I also have [Medium](https://dmytrostriletskyi.medium.com), [Habr](https://habr.com/ru/users/dmytrostriletskyi/posts), and [DOU](https://dou.ua/users/dmytro-striletskyi/articles) accounts where I post articles about software engineering in English, Russian, and Ukrainian respectively.
+Furthermore, I have [Medium](https://dmytrostriletskyi.medium.com), [Habr](https://habr.com/ru/users/dmytrostriletskyi/posts), and [DOU](https://dou.ua/users/dmytro-striletskyi/articles) accounts where I post articles about software engineering in English, Russian, and Ukrainian respectively.
 Besides, I have a [personal blog in Telegram](https://t.me/dmytrostriletskyi).